ranger/ranger/HACKING.md

 Adding options
 --------------

-* Add a default value in rc.conf, along with a comment that describes the option.
+* Add a default value in `rc.conf`, along with a comment that describes the option.
-* Add the option to the ALLOWED_SETTINGS dictionary in the file ranger/container/settings.py.
-Make sure to sort in the new entry alphabetically.
+* Add the option to the `ALLOWED_SETTINGS` dictionary in the file `ranger/container/settings.py` in alphabetical order.
-* Add an entry in the man page by editing doc/ranger.pod, then rebuild the man page by running "make man" in the ranger root directory
+* Add an entry in the man page by editing `doc/ranger.pod`, then rebuild the man page by running `make man` in the ranger root directory

-The setting is now accessible with self.settings.my_option, assuming self is a subclass of ranger.core.shared.SettingsAware.
+The setting is now accessible with `self.settings.my_option`, assuming self is a subclass of `ranger.core.shared.SettingsAware`.

 Adding colorschemes
 -------------------

-* Copy ranger/colorschemes/default.py to ranger/colorschemes/myscheme.py
+* Copy `ranger/colorschemes/default.py` to `ranger/colorschemes/myscheme.py`
   and modify it according to your needs.
-Alternatively, create a subclass of ranger.colorschemes.default.Default and override the "use" method, as it is done in the "Jungle" colorscheme.
+Alternatively, create a subclass of `ranger.colorschemes.default.Default` and override the `use` method, as it is done in the `Jungle` colorscheme.

-* Add this line to your ~/.config/ranger/rc.conf:
+* Add this line to your `~/.config/ranger/rc.conf`:

-    set colorscheme myscheme
+  `set colorscheme myscheme`

 Change which programs start which file types
 --------------------------------------------

-Edit the configuration file ~/.config/ranger/rifle.conf.
-The default one can be obtained by running "ranger --copy-config rifle".
+Edit the configuration file `~/.config/ranger/rifle.conf`.
+The default one can be obtained by running `ranger --copy-config rifle`.

 Change which file extensions have which mime type
 -------------------------------------------------

-Modify ranger/data/mime.types.
-You may also add your own entries to ~/.mime.types
+Modify `ranger/data/mime.types`.
+You may also add your own entries to `~/.mime.types`

 Change which files are previewed in the auto preview
 ----------------------------------------------------

-In ranger/container/file.py, change the constant PREVIEW_BLACKLIST
+In `ranger/container/file.py`, change the constant `PREVIEW_BLACKLIST`

 PGP key
 =======

-You may wish to send the author (hut@hut.pm) PGP-encrypted mails for security-relevant messages.
+You may wish to send the author (`hut@hut.pm`) PGP-encrypted mails for security-relevant messages.
 This is the authors key.
 Save everything from the `BEGIN PGP PUBLIC KEY BLOCK` up until the `END PGP PUBLIC KEY BLOCK` message into a file and import it with `gpg --import <filename>`.